-The Department of Agriculture and Water Resources administers two sets of requirements with which imported food must comply.
-Food imported into Australia must meet biosecurity requirements under the
+The Department of Agriculture and Water Resources administers two sets of requirements for imported food.
+Food imported into Australia:

-Imported Food Control Act 1992 (Cwlth) to meet requirements for food safety and compliance with Australia’s food standards.
+- is subject to the Imported Food Control Act 1992 (Cwlth) to meet requirements for food safety and compliance with Australia’s food standards.

-If you have difficulty accessing this file when published, visit
+If you have difficulty accessing these files, visit

 web accessibility for assistance.